1661 Freeman Avenue

 Careful attention is given to details such as keystones in brick arches, dentil trims, decorative vents, classical light fixtures, and window mullions to ensure the quality of design stands out.

 Paved walkways connect homes to the proposed new public sidewalk, activating Freeman’s frontage, while still being separated from public with the boulevard lawn and proposed trees.

 Learn more about our proposal to build 9 new townhomes to meet the needs of a growing population in Saanich.
-Read and download the community notice and invite to the video presentation.
+Read and download the community notice.

 On October 27th, 2020, we met with the Camosun Community Association and the community to share our plans and provide an update on our development proposal for 1661 Freeman Avenue.